 - A longitudinal analysis.

-This PhD research is fully funded by the Economic and Social Research Council.
-My project also receives additional funding from the UK charity Sibs.
+This PhD research is fully funded by the Economic and Social Research Council (ESRC).
+My project receives additional funding from the UK charity Sibs.

 - Hayden, N. K., Hastings, R. P., Totsika, V., & Langley, E. (2019).
 A Population-Based Study of the Behavioral and Emotional Adjustment of Older Siblings of Children with and without Intellectual Disability.
 Journal of Abnormal Child Psychology.
 Pre-published online.